cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraPoolBase.md

 The current tick spacing

-*Developer note: Ticks can only be used at multiples of this value e.g.: a tickSpacing of 60 means ticks can be initialized every 60th tick, i.e., ..., -120, -60, 0, 60, 120, ...
+*Developer note: Ticks can only be initialized by new mints at multiples of this value e.g.: a tickSpacing of 60 means ticks can be initialized every 60th tick, i.e., ..., -120, -60, 0, 60, 120, ...
+However, tickspacing can be changed after the ticks have been initialized.
 This value is an int24 to avoid casting even though it is always positive.*
-### int24 tickSpacingLimitOrders

-The current tick spacing for limit orders

-*Developer note: Ticks can only be used for limit orders at multiples of this value This value is an int24 to avoid casting even though it is always positive.*
-### uint32 communityFeeLastTimestamp

-The timestamp of the last sending of tokens to community vault

-### uint160 secondsPerLiquidityCumulative

-The accumulator of seconds per liquidity since the pool was first initialized

-### address activeIncentive

-Returns the information about active incentive

-*Developer note: if there is no active incentive at the moment, incentiveAddress would be equal to address(0)*
-### mapping(int24 &#x3D;&gt; struct TickManagement.Tick) ticks

-Look up information about a specific tick in the pool

-### mapping(int24 &#x3D;&gt; struct LimitOrderManagement.LimitOrder) limitOrders

-Returns the summary information about a limit orders at tick

-### mapping(int16 &#x3D;&gt; uint256) tickTable

-Returns 256 packed tick initialized boolean values.
-See TickTree for more information

 ## Functions
 ### maxLiquidityPerTick